atikiafaiza/Install-VirtualBox-and-Setting-Up-a-Router-and-Internal-Network/README.md

 # Install Virtual Box:
-To check if virtualization is enabled and enable it if necessary.
-Then, follow these steps:
+To check if virtualization is enabled and enable it if necessary, follow these steps:

 #### 1. Open Task Manager: